I’ve just been laid off and I’m due some holiday pay - when can I claim Universal Credit?

 Up until 16th November 2020 it was true that monthly earners needed to consider when to claim Universal Credit because they could end up with two months wages being counted in one Monthly Assessment Period meaning a large drop in entitlement.

-However, in June 2020 the Court of Appeal found that taking two monthly wages into account in one Monthly Assessment Period where one of these wages had been paid early due to non-banking days was irrational and unlawful and so the DWP have had to change the Regulations which take effect on 16th November 2020.
+However, in June 2020 the Court of Appeal found that taking two monthly wages into account in one Monthly Assessment Period where one of these wages had been paid early due to non-banking days was irrational and unlawful and so the DWP have had to change the Regulations - which took effect on 16th November 2020.
+But although the Regulations say the DWP should 'move' the wages so there aren't 2 in one month and one in the next, it appears this is still something they have to do manually, so the claimant has to keep an eye on their payments and if it's not been done, ask the DWP to do so.

 My partner has Coronavirus so the whole family has to self-isolate.
 We’re getting Tax Credits to top up her income, but no Housing Benefit as our earnings are too high.
 We’re waiting to see if anyone else comes down with Coronavirus but, because our only income is now Statutory Sick Pay and Tax Credits, we are going to struggle to pay the rent.
 We don’t want to claim UC and would rather stay on Tax Credits if we can.
 If we delay claiming UC to see what happens (as this could just be a short term thing) - but then decide to claim UC - will we be able to get the claim backdated?